liquidcrystallized/Meiryou/README.md

 > Warning: This app is a WIP and is in active development.
-Do not use this unless you are a developer.
-Things WILL break and your
+It is currently intended for developers.
+Things will break and
+> there is not persistant data.
+Downloads for various platforms (Windows/Linux/Android) will be available when the application
-> data WILL be lost.
-This warning will go away once the application reaches 1.0 status.
+> hits 1.0 status.

 # Meiryou
 Meiryou (明瞭) is a free and open source application that helps Japanese learners acquire vocabulary by reading.